Why you should never /reload on Spigot, Bukkit, and Paper

 As Java doesn't provide a supported or safe way to unload or reload code that is already loaded, this started to cause a few subtle issues and errors.
 Loading everything again in some cases caused conflicts between the way it loaded initially and the way it loaded during reload.
 This issue is especially severe when replacing plugin jar files.
 Due to this, both Spigot and Paper have never recommended the use of the reload command.
 Significant distaste for the reload command due to the issues it caused was already evident as early as 2011, only shortly after Bukkit had started.
 Since then, these issues have gotten significantly worse.

-As Minecraft evolved, what needed to reload became a lot more complicated, until the concept of reloading became infeasible.
-Every recent update has seen the reload command cause more issues.
+As Minecraft evolved, what needed reloading became a lot more complicated, until the concept of reloading became utterly infeasible.
+Every recent update has seen the reload command cause further issues.
 Right now, no one should ever use the

 If you need to:

-- Add a plugin after the server has already started
+- Add a new plugin

-- Remove a plugin while the server is running
+- Remove a plugin

 If you need to:

-- Reload a plugins configuration
+- Reload a plugin's configuration

 Use the plugin-provided reload command, for example

-/reload command is ALWAYS either unnecessary or unsafe.
+/reload command is ALWAYS unsafe and error-prone.

 Note!
-This doesn't apply to Sponge's reload command.
+This warning doesn't apply to Sponge's reload command.
 The Sponge reload command does not do what Bukkit does, and instead sends an event to plugins telling them a reload was requested.
 It is then the plugin's responsibility to reload configurations.